 Education List Serve

-This digest format list serve provides regular updates on sanctuary activities, the latest in information on shipwrecks and important marine science issues, educational resources, useful web sites, career and job opportunities in marine science, and more.
-To subscribe, send an email to firstname.lastname@example.org with “education email list subscription” in the subject line.
+Join our education list serve to receive updates on sanctuary activities, the latest in information on shipwrecks and important marine science issues, educational resources, useful websites, career and job opportunities in marine science, and more.
+To subscribe, send an email to firstname.lastname@example.org with "education email list subscription" in the subject line.

 Single copies of various posters are available while supplies last.
 To find out which posters are currently available, please contact email@example.com.